-Rowdy Koln fans clash outside stadium, delaying Europa game against Arsenal for an hour
+Rowdy Koln fans clash outside Arsenal stadium, delaying Europa match for an hour

 “Punches, kicks, people diving over stewards,” he wrote.
 “Police were on the scene in a few minutes but not before another group of fans repeated the act.
 Now there are police dogs and a line of riot police.”

-The Metropolitan Police confirmed the violence, noting they sent in extra officers to keep he peace.
+The Metropolitan Police confirmed the violence, noting it sent in extra officers to keep the peace.

 “Officers are dealing with disorder at the Emirates Stadium where fans have gathered for the Arsenal vs FC Koln match,” police said (via the Independent).
 “A policing plan is in place for the game.
 Additional officers have been deployed.”